 Electricity disruptions drive up the cost of living.
-Electricity is a key input in many processes and a lack of access therefore impacts daily life and economic activities.
-Reduced electricity access manifests itself as decreased productivity and lowers incomes.
-Households from lower socioeconomic backgrounds are more vulnerable to electricity supply interruptions, as they are less likely to have the financial resources to weather extended power outages or afford alternative energy sources.
-For instance, the poor are less likely to be able to afford backup power sources such as uninterruptable power supplies (UPS) and are less likely to prevent damages from load shedding, have insurance, or be able to replace equipment damaged by loadshedding (Inglesi-Lotz, 2023).
-In other words, quality issues in service delivery exacerbate energy insecurity and deepening existing social inequalities.
+Electricity is a key input in many processes, and a lack of access impacts daily life and economic activities.
+Reduced electricity access results in decreased productivity and lower incomes.
+Households from lower socioeconomic backgrounds are more vulnerable to electricity supply interruptions, as they are less likely to have the financial resources to cope with extended power outages or afford alternative energy sources.
+For instance, the poor are less likely to afford backup power sources such as uninterruptible power supplies (UPS) and are less able to prevent damages from load shedding, have insurance, or replace equipment damaged by load shedding (Inglesi-Lotz, 2023).
+In other words, quality issues in service delivery exacerbate energy insecurity and deepen existing social inequalities.

-5.3.4 Refuse Removal
+5.3.4.
+REFUSE REMOVAL

 As with other services, the likelihood of refuse being removed is positively correlated with per capita household income (Figure 39).
-In 2023, while 86.5 percent of households in the top quintile report that their refuse is removed, this was true of only two-thirds (66.5 percent) of the middle 40 percent of households and less than half (46.7 percent) of the poorest 40 percent of households.
-There has, however, been no discernible trend-either improvement or deterioration-in access to refuse removal over the period.
+In 2023, 86.5 per cent of households in the top quintile reported that their refuse is removed, compared to only two-thirds (66.5 per cent) of the middle 40 per cent of households and less than half (46.7 per cent) of the poorest 40 per cent.
+However, there has been no discernible trend-either improvement or deterioration-in access to refuse removal over the period.

-Figure 39.
+FIGURE 39.
 Refuse removal by income category, 2011-2023